mappls-api/mapmyindia-maps-vectorSDK-iOS/README.md

 # MapmyIndia Vector Maps Sample App (with SDK - Native) for iOS

-**This is sample application created to demonstrate features of different libraries available on iOS plaform.
-Such as MapmyIndiaMaps, MapmyIndiaAPIKit, MapmyIndiaDirections, MapmyIndiaFeedbackKit.
-To use this sample download latest frameworks from Versions list below and copy them in "Dependencies" folder of application**
+**This is a sample project created to demonstrate features of different libraries available on iOS plaform.
+Such as MapmyIndiaMaps, MapmyIndiaAPIKit, MapmyIndiaDirections, MapmyIndiaFeedbackKit.**

+**To use sample, download latest frameworks from versions list below and copy them in "Dependencies" folder of sample project.**

 <br/>

 **Easy To Integrate Maps & Location APIs & SDKs For Web & Mobile Applications**